Esau: Rabbinic Jewish sources

-The Targum Pseudo-Jonathan connects the name Esau to the Hebrew asah, stating, "because he was born fully completed, with hair of the head, beard, teeth, and molars."
+The Targum Pseudo-Jonathan connects the name Esau to the Hebrew asah, stating, "because he was born fully completed, with hair of the head, beard, teeth, and molars".
 Other traditional sources connect the word with שָׁוְא.

+Interpretation

-Jewish commentaries have a negative view of Esau because of his rivalry with Jacob and likewise viewed the apparent reconciliation between the brothers described in Genesis 32–33 as insincere on Esau's part.
+Jewish commentaries adopt a negative view of Esau because of his rivalry with Jacob and likewise viewed the apparent reconciliation between the brothers described in Genesis 32–33 as insincere on Esau's part.
 The midrash says that during Rebecca's pregnancy, whenever she would pass a house of Torah study, Jacob would struggle to come out; whenever she would pass a house of idolatry, Esau would agitate to come out.

-He is considered to be a rebellious son who kept a double life until he was fifteen when he sold his birthright to Jacob.
+He is considered to be a rebellious son who kept a double life until he was fifteen, when he sold his birthright to Jacob.
 According to the Talmud, the sale of the birthright took place immediately after Abraham died.
 The Talmudic dating would give both Esau and Jacob an age of fifteen at the time.
 The lentils Jacob was cooking were meant for his father Isaac because lentils are the traditional mourner's meal for Jews.
 On that day before returning, in a rage over the death of Abraham, Esau committed five sins; he raped a betrothed young woman, he committed murder (Nimrod), he denied God, he denied the resurrection of the dead, and he spurned his birthright.